pyofwave/PyOfWave/README.rst

 The server provides protocols around some core functionality (authentication, profiles, "document" access, and sending and recieving "deltas").
 These protocols are documented in docs/protocols.

 The client and server acts as 2 different programs.
-The server is a customizable application while the client is limited CGI and "static" web files.
+The server is a customizable application while the client is some CGI and "static" web files.

 Dependancies
 --------------------